manoj24rana/MobileIPv6/src/mipv6/doc/mipv6.rst

 * The support of RFC 6275, described in Section 11.5.5 i.e. ‘returning home’ feature is still not supported and would be resolved as soon as possible.

+* MN's address configuration only supports address autoconfiguration and so, RADVD must be installed in access routers.

 References
 ==========